top of page

 Mar 311 min read

-This article discusses how burnout recovery requires more than rest - how the body processes stress through the rhythm of breath, movement, stillness and nervous system regulation.
+If you're resting but still feel exhausted, burnout recovery may require more than rest.
+Learn why burnout doesn't go away and what actually helps your nervous system recover.
 There is a particular kind of exhaustion that doesn’t come from doing too much.
 It comes from something else.
 You rest.
 You slow down.
 You take time off.
 And yet… nothing really shifts.
 You may feel temporarily better.
 But underneath, the same tension remains.
 The same low-level fatigue.
-The same s
+The same sense

 awakeningsso4